A novel Mortar Method Integration using Radial Basis Functions: A novel quadrature algorithm for mortar integrals

+Once the projections of the master basis functions at the Gauss points are available, an EB integration is performed on the slave elements to compute the mortar matrices.
+Similarly as before, let us denote by $N_{\Gamma_2}$ and $\Psi$ the matrices collecting the values of the slave and the Lagrange multiplier basis functions on the Gauss points, $N_{\Gamma_2}[i,j]=N_j^{\Gamma_2}(\boldsymbol{\zeta}_i)$ and $\Psi[i,j]=\psi_j(\boldsymbol{\zeta}_i)$, and by $W_g$ the $N_G\times N_G$ diagonal matrix with entries equal to the product of Gauss weight by the Jacobian of the isoparametric map computed at each quadrature point $\boldsymbol{\zeta}_i$.
+From such matrices, we drop the rows corresponding to the Gauss points selected in the slave element that fall outside the master element, thus reducing the row dimension of all matrices to $N_G^* \le N_G$.
+Details on how to determine the $N_G^*$ active quadrature points are provided in \ref{implementation_details}.
+Finally, the mortar matrices read:

+For the practical implementation of the above procedure, we need to define: \begin{enumerate} \item the type of RBF; \item the value of the shape parameter $\varepsilon$; \item the number $M$ and location of interpolation points in the master element; \item the number $N_G$ of Gauss points in the slave element. \end{enumerate}

+The type of RBF can significantly affect the resulting accuracy.
+Of course, we aim at obtaining the required accuracy keeping $M$ as small as possible.
+The RBF classes with a global support are a natural choice, since $\Phi_{MM}$ is small and memory usage, as well as matrix inversion, is not a concern.
+Figure~\ref{figBasisF_interp} compares the \textit{root-mean-square-error} (RMSE),

-taking $\boldsymbol \zeta_n$ from a set of $N=40$ Halton points.
-GA and IMQ interpolate very well the polynomial basis functions already with few points.
-However, matrix $\Phi_{MM}$ gets rapidly ill-conditioned as $\varepsilon/M$ decreases: as a consequence, interpolation with the direct approach becomes unstable and fails to converge further.
-To overcome this issue, known as \textit{trade off principle}, research has focused on finding "optimal" values for $\varepsilon$ \cite{rippa1999algorithm}, as well as developing stable alternatives to the direct approach when $\varepsilon/M \rightarrow 0$ \cite{fornberg2011stable,fornberg2004stable}.
-Such effort can be avoided in our methodology, since satisfactory accuracy is achieved already in the stable regime (i.e when $n_M$ is small).
-In the following, GA will be selected as the preferred RBF family because of (i) their superior accuracy (ii) greater robustness w.r.t gaps between the interfaces.
-The latter property is motivated by the following result: \begin{proposition} Let $\Xi=\{\boldsymbol \xi\}_{m=1}^{M}$ be a set of collinear (in 1D) or coplanar (in 2D) points defined on a master element with unit normal $\boldsymbol n$.
-The rescaled interpolant \eqref{rescaling} computed with Gaussian splines yields:
+and the condition number of $\Phi_{MM}$, when interpolating 1D quadratic and 2D biquadratic basis functions in the reference finite elements using the RBF options listed in Table \ref{tabRBF}.
+The set $\Xi$ of interpolation points is taken by a uniform subdivision with $n_M$ points on each edge (Figure \ref{Ref_elements}), implying $M = n_M$ for 1D elements, $M = n_M\cdot(n_M+1)/2$ for triangles, and $M=n_M^2$ for quadrilaterals, while the points $\boldsymbol \zeta_n$ used for the RMSE evaluation are taken from a set of $N=40$ Halton points.
+The shape parameter $\varepsilon$ is set equal to the circumdiameter of the element.
+As shown in Figure \ref{figBasisF_interp}, GA and IMQ can provide a very accurate interpolation of the polynomial basis functions with a limited number of points.
+However, matrix $\Phi_{MM}$ gets rapidly ill-conditioned as $\varepsilon/M$ decreases.
+As a consequence, the interpolation becomes unstable and fails to converge further.
+To overcome this issue, known as \textit{trade-off principle}, research has focused on finding ``optimal'' values for $\varepsilon$ \cite{rippa1999algorithm}, as well as developing alternative stable RBF algorithms when $\varepsilon/M \rightarrow 0$ \cite{fornberg2011stable,fornberg2004stable}.
+Anyway, such an effort can be avoided in our method, since a satisfactory accuracy is usually already achieved in the stable regime.
+Unlike globally supported kernels, the class of Wendland RBF remains stable even for small $\varepsilon/M$, so they might be considered a robust alternative when a smaller accuracy suffices.